AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 |GNATProve| can currently not reason about it [MODEL].
 (See
 :ref:`GNATProve_Limitations` for a list of the current limitations in
 |GNATProve|.)
 In particular using the following features of the language
-may yield VCs that should be true, but cannot be proved:
+may yield checks that should be true, but cannot be proved:

 * Floating point arithmetic (although using |CodePeer| integration may help here)